leangjia/blender_docs/manual/render/cycles/object_settings/object_data.rst

          Example of the shadow catcher.
 Note how the material of the plane can still be viewed in the spheres.

    Holdout
-      Render objects as a holdout or matte, creating a hole in the image with zero :term:`Alpha`, to fill out in :doc:`compositing </compositing/index>` with real footage or another render.
+      Render objects as a holdout or matte, creating a hole in the image with zero :term:`Alpha <Alpha Channel>`, to fill out in :doc:`compositing </compositing/index>` with real footage or another render.